kubernetes/enhancements/keps/sig-cli/1441-kubectl-debug/README.md

 ```
 Options:
       --copy-to='': Create a copy of the target Pod with this name.
-  --copy-labels=false: When used with `--copy-to`, specifies whether labels
-                       should also be copied.
-Note that copying labels may cause
-                       the copy to receive traffic from a service or a replicaset
-                       to kill other Pods.
-  --delete-old=false: When used with `--copy-to`, delete the original Pod.
+      --replace=false: When used with '--copy-to', delete the original Pod
-  --edit=false: Open an editor to modify the generated Pod prior to creation.
-  --same-node=false: Schedule the copy of target Pod on the same node.
+      --same-node=false: When used with '--copy-to', schedule the copy of target Pod on the same node.
-  --share-processes=true: When used with `--copy-to`, enable process namespace
-                          sharing in the copy.
+      --share-processes=true: When used with '--copy-to', enable process namespace sharing in the copy.
 ```

 The modification `kubectl debug` makes to `Pod.Spec.Containers` depends on the